miticollo/frida-ios-dump/README.md

    ```
 4. Run `pip install -r requirements.txt --upgrade` to install the necessary dependencies.
    > **Note**<br/>
-   > Upgrade dependencies such as `frida-tools` and `frida` using the command `sudo pip install -r requirements.txt --upgrade`.
+   > Upgrade dependencies such as `frida-tools` and `frida` using the command `pip install --upgrade -r ./requirements.txt --upgrade-strategy 'eager'`.
 5. On the device, install `curl`, `ldid` and `openssh` from Procursus.
    Then, run the following commands as **root** (`sudo su`) either over SSH or in a terminal window:
    ```shell